dfisher95350/dfisher95350.github.io/experience/tldr.md

 ### Management

-- Although the Agile Manifesto was first published in 2001, it was an expression of the development climate of the late 90s.
+- **Agile**.
+Although the Agile Manifesto was first published in 2001, it was an expression of the development climate of the late 90s.
 As such, the Agile methodology has been standard operating procedure throughout my career.
-- Project management and functional Quality Assurance (QA) Atlassian suite (including Jira), TestRail, etc.
+- **Project Management**. and functional Quality Assurance (QA) Atlassian suite (including Jira), TestRail, etc.
 - Version control.
 I have a long history of designing and managing solutions and procedures around various popular version control and artifact management systems, including of course Git and GitHub.
 - Continuous integration.
 I have a long history of designing and managing solutions and procedures around various